Best Amazon Holiday Deals on Smart TVs, Apple, UGG, & More

 - Ring Alarm 8-piece kit (2nd Gen) – Home Security System with optional 24/7 professional monitoring – Works with Alexa for $175 (originally $250)

-- Ring Spotlight Cam Battery HD Security Camera with Built Two-Way Talk and a Siren Alarm, White, Works with Alexa for $200
+- Ring Spotlight Cam Battery HD Security Camera with Built Two-Way Talk and a Siren Alarm, White, Works with Alexa for $160 (originally $200)

 - TP-Link N300 WiFi Extender Covers Up to 800 Sq.ft for $17.99 (originally $30)

-- Zglon Smart WiFi Light Bulb BR30 Dimmable Multicolor Alexa Smart Bulbs for $69.99
+- Zglon Smart WiFi Light Bulb BR30 Dimmable Multicolor Alexa Smart Bulbs for $55.59 (originally $70)

 Smart TVs, Projectors and Streaming Devices